GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 ### Editing/deleting items

 To edit or delete any of the items, click on the name of the relevent item, and you'll be taken to the edit page for it.
-You can then use the form there to change any details, or click the delete link at the bottom of the page to remove the item (you'll need to confirm the deletion before any changes are committed).
+You can then use the form there to change any details, or click the delete link at the bottom of the edit page to remove the item (you'll need to confirm the deletion before any changes are committed).

 ### Adding new items